gsudre/lab_notes/baseline_prediction/compiling_results.md

 wc -l $fname;
 swarm -f $fname -g 40 -t 32 --time 4:00:00 --partition quick --logdir trash_geno --job-name valFixed -m R --gres=lscratch:10;
 ```

+# 2018-10-02 10:38:10

+I'm splitting allSocial to run in the cluster, into 4 pieces, so I can run each in an interactive machine between Philip and I. Hopefully that will speed things up, as the desktop running is dying frequently.

+I've noticed lots of errors coming out of the socioeconomic variables and the different pipelines.
+It's unclear whether we should be running them just in raw as well.
+In any case, it might be worth considering a closer look at them, if any of the good results look promising.